aamernabi/moments/tips/git_tips.md

-Tell Git to ignore changes to APIKeys.cs on your local machine:
+Tell Git to ignore changes to gradle.properties on your local machine:

 ```git update-index --skip-worktree gradle.properties```